Is Walking A Good Activity For People With Back Pain?

 So once you are up to a decent level try to make going for a walk something you do regularly.

-Personally I go for a 45 minute walk every morning as it really helps me to wake up my body and freshen up my mind.
+Personally I go for a 45 minute walk every morning when I have the time, as it really helps me to wake up my body and freshen up my mind.

 But I understand that not everyone's schedule will allow for this.